 What to do:

-Regardless of location or which devices they use, a good HCM should provide access to all employees.
+Regardless of location or which devices they use, a good HCM vendor should provide access to all employees.
 There are workarounds you could implement to establish a fix.
 For example, manual processes such as email-based approval or PDF forms can reduce disruption.
 Alternatively, building an internal self-service portal or using 3rd party integration tools can help facilitate employee access to needed information.
 While workarounds can help, they’re not sustainable in the long-term.
 Consider a business case and plan to upgrade to a modern HCM.

 6. You’re Struggling to Stay Compliant

-Data privacy regulations (like GDPR and CCPA), labor laws, and industry-specific requirements make HR compliance more complex than ever before.
+Data privacy regulations (like GDPR and CCPA), labor laws, and industry-specific standards make HR compliance more complex than ever before.
 If your current system can’t manage the changes, your organization may be put at risk.

 What to do:

 Establish data management policies to help manage compliance.
 Be sure your team is well-versed on applicable laws and regulations, define retention and deletion timelines, train HR and managers in data handling, and maintain documentation and audit trails.
 When it’s time for an upgrade, many modern HCM solutions include compliance features such as role-based access control, audit capability and other built-in tools.
+Don’t overlook the importance of ongoing customer support when evaluating a new provider.

 By leveraging analytics, HCM software enables businesses to make informed decisions about the work culture and employee behavior.